Primalpancake92/PrimalPancake92/README.md

 ## Hi there 👋

 # 💫 About Me:
 I am currently a second year computer science student.
-Right now I am in undertaking a <br>cybersecurity course from Google, and learning HTML-CSS.
+Right now I am in undertaking a cybersecurity course from Google, and learning HTML-CSS.
 The languages I have a fundamental understanding in are Python and Java.
 <br>
 <br>
 I am currently looking for prospects in become an intern as a SOC analyst or in web development.
 I would like to also host my own portfolio website and gather experience <br>through freelancing or making side projects.